loopmode/react-async-state/README.md

 ```

-Compare it to manual handling of pending state:
+Compare that to manual handling of pending state:

 ```javascript
 import React, { Component } from 'react';